UK Value Investor exists to provide investors with tools and information to help them build high yield, low risk portfolios.

 - Be transparent.
 Make public the model portfolio’s performance results as well as the final results of every individual investment.

 - Focus on improvement.
 Work hard to learn from every investment, whether good or bad.
-Learning should never stop because nobody is perfect, not even Warren Buffett.
+Learning should never stop because no investment strategy is perfect.

 - Be committed to achieving good results